akhil-rana/YT-Downloader/README.md

 # youtubedl

-This is the front end appplication for the youtubeDL-backend https://github.com/akhil-rana/YT-Downloader-Backend.
+This is the front end application for the youtubeDL-backend https://github.com/akhil-rana/YT-Downloader-Backend.

 ## TO RUN:
 - `npm install`